-From the perspective of an emotional guidance system, the biology of a biochemical “abnormality” associated with emotional pain is analogous to the biochemical “abnormality” associated with the hand’s physical pain on a hot stove.
-Putting the hand on the hot stove brings about the very natural response of quickly removing the hand from the damaging heat.
-Similarly, the emotional pain within the activated emotional negative neural circuit is a feedback signal to get the mind off a potentially damaging mental stream of consciousness.
-Within a healthy individual, this is a natural, quick response, which has evolved into an automatic behavior.
-However, the more (1) the emotional pain is suppressed or usurped because of some traumatic experience or (2) it is biochemically blocked or sedated or (3) it is blocked by neurological damage due to heredity, illness, or disease, or (4) it is blocked for any other reason such that the individual’s thoughts and the activities of his or her mind remain on the ‘hot stove’, the more the associated biochemical signature will differ from that of a ‘normal’ healthy person (3-1).
+From the perspective of an emotional guidance system, the biology of a biochemical “abnormality” associated with emotional pain (such as depression) is analogous to the biochemical “abnormality” associated with the hand’s physical pain on a hot stove.
+And, the more the emotional pain is (1) ignored, (2) suppressed or usurped, (3) it is biochemically blocked or sedated, (4) it is blocked by neurological damage, or (5) it is unacknowledged for any other reason such that the individual’s thoughts and the activities of his or her mind remain on the ‘hot stove’, the more the associated biochemical signature and neurological processes will differ from that of a ‘normal’ healthy person (3-1).
 The issue is the lack of responsiveness to the emotional pain to get the mind off a potentially damaging mental stream of consciousness.
 But, is this biochemical abnormality an ‘illness’ or an ‘injury’?

-One observation within people with mental illness is a biochemical abnormality from the “mentally healthy.”
-But there is, by evolutionary design, a biochemical anomaly when a person’s mental activities are mentally unhealthy and are dwelling upon unwanted, unhealthful, or negative aspects of life.
-When a “hand” remains on the hot stove, he or she is activating a completely different neurological network.
+The observation within people with mental ‘illness’ is a biochemical abnormality from the “mentally healthy.”
+But there is, by evolutionary design, supposed to be a biochemical anomaly when a person’s mental activities are unhealthy.
+That is, when cognitive activity dwells upon unwanted, unhealthful, or negative aspects of life.
+When a mind remains on the ‘hot stove’, he/she is activating a completely different neurological network.
 There should be a different biochemical signature.
-The fallacy is in the attempt to pharmaceutically “normalize” a patient’s physiological biochemistry without removing that person’s “mind” from the hot stove and reestablishing “normal” neural network activities between cognition, body and emotions.
+The fallacy is in the attempt to pharmaceutically “normalize” a patient’s physiological biochemistry without also removing that person’s “mind” from the hot stove and rehabilitating “healthy” neural network activities between cognition, body, emotions and consciousness.

 Responding to a neurological emotional guidance network

-There is great power within the activation of the emotional negative neural network and the conception of an emotional recognition of that which is not wanted nor desired.
-But this power is only actuated if the opposite end – the positive, pleasurable end of the spectrum can be known (perceived, recognized, conceived, and reasoned). (ref 3-1)
+There is great power within the activation of the emotional negative neural network and the realization and conception of that which is not wanted nor desired.
+But this power is only actuated if the opposite end – the positive, pleasurable end of the spectrum can be known (perceived, recognized, conceived, and reasoned, ref 3-2) and actuated.

 The development of the extreme biochemical signature of mental illness that requires psychiatric drugs is the result of a chasm that developed between the cognitive activities within the brain and the individual’s responsiveness to the emotional guidance system.
 Severe mental “injury” or “illness” that may never fully heal may have resulted from neurological damage, disease, drug abuse, prolonged and extensive use of medications, trauma, birth defect, or some other inherited condition.
 On the other hand, more treatable conditions may have ‘normally’ developed through life from a person’s inability to process the indoctrinating effects of life’s significant characters.
-Parents, religious figures, teachers, peer groups, or the constant barrage of ‘information’ in this new age of technical wizardry can lead to a breakdown between a healthy physiological biochemistry and consciousness’s emotional awareness.
-Less dramatically, such a breakdown may be caused by the many interactions life presents while growing up – where others’ emotional guidance systems have usurped, instead of enhanced, a person’s natural emotional development.
+Parents, religious figures, teachers, peer groups, or the constant barrage of ‘information’ in this new age of technical wizardry can lead to a breakdown between cognition and consciousness’ responsiveness to its own evolved emotional guidance system.
+Less dramatically, such a breakdown may be caused by the many interactions life presents while growing up – where others’ emotional guidance systems have usurped, instead of enhanced, a person’s natural emotional responsiveness.

-3-1 The Editors of Encyclopaedia Britannica.
+3-2: The Editors of Encyclopedia Britannica.
 Cognition: Thought Process.
 Retrieved from